rzvncj/xCHM/README.md

 ## Generating documentation

-If you'd like to generate developer documentation go to the root of the distribution and type
+If you'd like to generate developer documentation go to the root of the distribution and type:

 ```
 doxygen
 ```

 This of course implies that you have doxygen installed.
 The documentation will be generated in the doc directory in HTML and LaTex format.
-The doc directory will be created in the process of creating the documentation so it's ok that it's not present by default in the tarball.

 ## Authors